How to use Client Portal

 Working with an open request

-When you open a request, you typically see everything submitted at creation plus the ongoing history.
+When you open a request, you see everything submitted at creation plus the ongoing history.
 Common actions:

-- add comments for clarifications and replies to the team.
+- add comments for clarifications and replies to the team;

 How to view activity history